carlosivanr/hugo_website/content/guides/surveys/2022-11-10-displaying-likert-style-responses/index.en.markdown

 weight: 30
 ---

-Surveys often contain the responses to a given question in a Likert style format where the available responses are something like “Strongly Agree”, “Agree”, “Neutral”, “Disagree”, or “Strongly Disagree.”
+Surveys often contain responses to a given question in a Likert style format where the available responses are something like “Strongly Agree”, “Agree”, “Neutral”, “Disagree”, or “Strongly Disagree.”
 The following represents a “cheat-sheet” for using {ggplot} to display these responses in a bar chart.

 ## Bar chart with perecentage of factored responses relative to the whole sample